Do you or your loved one have a disease that is suspected to be caused by a genetic abnormality or are looking for targeted therapeutics?

 UAGC-CS will work with your physician to assess if the test request will be covered by insurance as well as assist in providing letters of medical necessity.

 Once ready, the results are sent directly to your physician.
 Depending of the type of the assay, your physician will explain to you the significance of your results and/or recommend a consultation with a clinical geneticist or genetic counselor.
 UAGC-CS does not provide genetic counceling services.

 A patient or their authorized personal representative may request results of testing.
 Please contact your referring physician.
 In the absence of a physician, please call the laboratory for instructions: (520) 626-5002.
-Verification of identity and relationship to patient, if applies, will be requested.
+Verification of identity and relationship to patient, or authorization confirmation if applies, will be requested.
 Do not send requests via email that contain personal health information.